phainlen/Meal-Planning/README.md

-Ability to determine if you've had the meal in the past two weeks and not duplicate that meal Ability to determine if you've had a certain meal in the past week and not generate another similar meal for that week Ability to use left overs for another meal in that same week
+Ability to determine if you've had the meal in the past two weeks and not duplicate that meal Ability to determine if you've had a certain meal in the past week and not generate another similar meal for that week Ability to use left overs for another meal in that same week Build Google calendar integration in so you can add each meal into a calendar event on your Meal Planning calendar